J-CF-Leung/Study_Vault/Physics/Quantum Mechanics/Time-Independent Approximation Methods.md

 - This is known as the _secular equation_
 - The _lowest solution_ for $E$ gives the _upper bound for ground state energy_

-# Time-dependent perturbation theory
-- Systems with a _time-varying perturbation_ can potentially induce _transitions between eigenstates_